douglas86/ci-pp5-property-api/Readme.md

 #### Problem?

-- when I go to the heroku live link it doesn't want to display
+- when I go to the heroku live link, it doesn't want to display
 - data as JSON data

 ![problem1.png](assets/docs/heroku_app/problem1.png)